 The strategy of the project is inspired by the change triangle, and is working with three elements: strategic activities, capacity building and advocacy.
 The project is primarily focusing on strategic services and capacity building, but it is aiming at strengthening ESFTUG's ability to advocate on behalf of their members.
 We work with strengthening the ability to advocate through inspiration, cases and dialogue at the local level and through a capacity building visit to Denmark at the central level.
 By building capacity in ESFTUG both at the local level and at the organizational level at the same time ESFTUG’s ability to advocate on school policy and school development will be strengthened in the long run.

-T
+Strategic elements:

+Six four days workshops (see p.
+16/17) each with 40 participants (teachers and local union representatives from ESFTUG) focusing both on concrete educational policy themes and on how to work with school development and social inclusion.
+Inspiration to the debates is given by two Danish facilitators – Danish upper secondary schools with experience on the selected policy theme.
+The policy seminars are planned so that the Danish facilitators will present inspiration based on their expertise and experiences, but wisely selected so we expect the inspiration can be useful in a Georgian setting.
+Moreover, representatives from ESFTUG will participate and inspire the participants presenting their experiences with the subject.
+In addition, there will be Georgian experts participating in the workshops giving a speech on the subject and perspectives in a Georgian setting.
+The program will leave plenty of room for discussions with and among the participants.